Cancers of the Oral Mucosa

 Hyposalivation leads to discomfort and loss of taste and appetite.
 In addition to minimizing unnecessary glandular irradiation, stimulating the salivary glands prior to radiotherapy has been suggested as valuable for reducing glandular damage.
 The use of pilocarpine during radiotherapy has shown encouraging results.
 In hyposalivation, residual salivary tissue may be stimulated by gustatory or pharmacologic stimuli.

 Sugar-free chewing gum may be a useful stimulus, is inexpensive, and has no adverse effects.
-Drugs that may be effective particularly include various cholinergic agents such as pilocarpine, given as ophthalmic drops placed intraorally or as tablets, is effective in relieving symptoms and in improving salivation when used in doses of up to 5 mg administered 3 times daily.
+Various cholinergic agents such as pilocarpine, given as ophthalmic drops placed intraorally or as tablets, are effective in relieving symptoms and in improving salivation when used in doses of up to 5 mg administered 3 times daily.

 Individuals with dry mouth frequently sip water, particularly during eating, and they often need to keep water by their bedsides.
 Several saliva substitutes or mouth-wetting agents are currently marketed.
-Most contain carboxymethylcellulose, although some that contain animal mucins and some also contain constituents that may facilitate enamel remineralization.
+Most contain carboxymethylcellulose, although some contain animal mucins and some also contain constituents that may facilitate enamel remineralization.
 Some patients find these products useful, but clinical experience suggests that they are not always well accepted.
-Some studies have suggested that mucin-containing preparations are accepted better by patients and may promote the establishment of normal oral florae; however, when cost and convenience are taken into consideration, many patients prefer to simply sip water frequently or to use an aerosol pump of water.
+Some studies have suggested that mucin-containing preparations are accepted better by patients and may promote the establishment of normal oral florae; however, when cost and convenience are taken into consideration, many patients prefer to simply sip water frequently or to use an aerosol pump of water, and to suck on sugar-free candies.

-Advise xerostomic patients to avoid agents such as medications, tobacco, and alcohol that may further impair salivation.
+Advise xerostomic patients to avoid agents such as tobacco and alcohol that may further impair salivation.

 Dental problems

-Although periodontal disease is not usually a problem, patients who undergo cancer therapy may be predisposed to caries because of hyposalivation, foods with a high sucrose content, and, possibly, a shift to more cariogenic oral microflora.
+Although periodontal disease is not usually a problem, patients who undergo cancer therapy may be predisposed to caries because of hyposalivation and, possibly, a shift to more cariogenic oral microflora.
 Several types of carious lesions have been identified, most involving the incisal edges and cervical areas.
 The direct effect of radiation on tooth structure is probably less than the indirect effect (eg, xerostomia).

 Loss of taste sensation